 Julianne Moore

-In addition to her acting work, Moore has written a series of children's books about a character named Freckleface Strawberry.
-She is married to director Bart Freundlich, with whom she has two children.
+In addition to acting, Moore has written a series of children's books about a character named Freckleface Strawberry.
+She is married to director Bart Freundlich and they have two children.
+In 2015, Time named her to its 100 most influential people in the world list and in 2020, The New York Times named her one of the greatest actors of the 21st century.

 Biography from the Wikipedia article Julianne Moore.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.